Hunter Shepard: Professional

-After participating in the Capitals training camp and preseason, Shepard was reassigned to the Hershey Bears to start the 2023–24 season.
-He played two games with the Bears, winning both, before being recalled to the NHL level on October 24.
-Shepard made his NHL debut on October 25, 2023, against the New Jersey Devils.
-The Capitals won 6–4 to give Shepard his first NHL win.
-Upon returning to Hershey, Shepard would go on to win another Calder Cup on June 24, 2024.
+After participating in training camp and preseason action with the Capitals, Shepard was reassigned to the Hershey Bears to begin the 2023–24 season.
+He played two games with the Bears, winning both, before being recalled to the NHL on October 24.
+The following day, Shepard made his NHL debut against the New Jersey Devils in a 6–4 Capitals victory.
+Upon returning to Hershey, he and the team would go on to capture another Calder Cup on June 24, 2024.